AmrSioufy/hyper-notes/Web Servers guide on CentOS,Ubuntu.md

 #### _Note1 : The below content was written while studying/doing labs on it._ ####
 #### _Note2 : This is a beginners guide, the below steps can be done in a several advanced ways_ ####

+_The LAMP stack allows web developers to build, deploy, and manage web applications so we as a linux admins need to build the infrastructure for them :)_
+_In every distro we will install LAMP, configure virtual host, install wordpress, secure using SSL._

 ## CentOS 7 ##
-_The LAMP stack allows web developers to build, deploy, and manage web applications so we as a linux admins need to build the infrastructure for them :)_
-_We will install LAMP, configure virtual host, install wordpress, secure using SSL._

 ### LAMP stack ###
 ##### _LAMP means Linux/Apache/MySQL/php_ #####